equinix/terraform-provider-equinix/docs/resources/equinix_network_device.md

 * `diverse_device_id` - (Optional) Unique ID of an existing device.
 Use this field to let Equinix know if you want your new device to be in a different location from any existing virtual device.
 This field is only meaningful for single devices.
-* `diverse_device_name` - Name of the device with diverse device uuid.
-This field is returned in device details if the device is created by passing diverse_device_id.

 ### Secondary Device